-- Development by registered charities for the delivery of their charitable purposes - Those parts of a development which are to be used as affordable housing - The conversion of any building previously used as a dwelling house to two or more dwellings - Development of less than 100 square metres of new build floorspace, provided that it does not result in the creation of a new dwelling - The conversion of, or works to, a building in lawful use that affects only the interior of the building - Development of buildings and structures into which people do not normally go (eg, pylons, wind turbines, electricity sub stations) - 6.2 Under the Regulations, charging authorities also have discretionary powers to provide relief on: - Development by charitable institutions for non-charitable purposes but which forms part of the charity's investment activities; and, - in exceptional circumstances the charging authority can also allow exemptions where: - o the cost of complying with S106 planning obligation is greater than the chargeable amount payable by a developer; - o there is an unacceptable impact on the economic viability of a development; and, - o the granting of relief would not constitute state aid. - 6.3 The Council is not proposing to provide relief on Development by charitable institutions for non-charitable purposes.
-However, where a developer can clearly demonstrate (in line with Policy DM2 of the Draft Local Plan) that a CIL Charge will impact on scheme viability and that the scheme can clearly deliver sustainable development, then Council may consider the case for exceptional relief on a case by case basis.

-6.4 Based on available evidence the Council considers the proposed charge is viable.
+- Development by registered charities for the delivery of their charitable purposes - Those parts of a development which are to be used as affordable housing - The conversion of any building previously used as a dwelling house to two or more dwellings - Development of less than 100 square metres of new build floorspace, provided that it does not result in the creation of a new dwelling - The conversion of, or works to, a building in lawful use that affects only the interior of the building - Development of buildings and structures into which people do not normally go (e.g. pylons, wind turbines, electricity sub stations) - Self build dwellings

+6.2 Under the Regulations, charging authorities also have discretionary powers to provide relief on:

+- Development by charitable institutions for non-charitable purposes but which forms part of the charity's investment activities; and, - in exceptional circumstances the charging authority can also allow exemptions where:

+- o the cost of complying with S106 planning obligation is greater than the chargeable amount payable by a developer; - o there is an unacceptable impact on the economic viability of a development; and, - o the granting of relief would not constitute state aid. - 6.3 The Council is not proposing to provide relief on Development by charitable institutions for non-charitable purposes.
+However, where a developer can clearly demonstrate (in line with Policy DM2 of the Draft Local Plan) that a CIL Charge will impact on scheme viability and that the scheme can clearly deliver sustainable development, then Council may consider the case for exceptional relief on a case by case basis. - 6.4 In line with paragraph 25-061-20140612 of the Planning Practice Guidance, the Council will consider payment "in kind" for CIL rather than direct financial payments.
+This should be discussed on a case by case basis and will only be accepted where the value of the "in kind" can be demonstrated to match or exceed the value of the financial payment that would otherwise be made. - 6.5 Based on available evidence the Council considers the proposed charge is viable.
 The level of charge will be monitored to ensure it remains viable.
 Should market or other conditions change the viability of development, the Council will introduce a revised CIL charging schedule.

-6.5 Instalments Policy
+6.6 Instalments Policy